formkiq/docs.formkiq.com/docs/tutorials/Identity Management/microsoft-entra-id.md

 ![CloudShell](./img/entra-id-cloud-shell.png)

-Once the CloudShell command prompt opens, use the aws cli to add a custom attribute.
+Once the CloudShell command prompt opens, use the AWS CLI to add a custom attribute.
 This attribute will contain the group claims attribute.

 ```
 aws cognito-idp add-custom-attributes \